 Partial credit for the turn of events could be placed on the St. Valentine’s Kettledrum.
 Organized by socialites to aid the Home, it was a strange mixture of bazaar, dinner party and dance.
 The event became an annual affair that lasted for decades – well into the 1920s.

-In 1892 The Times reported that “For twenty years these events have been very fashionable affairs and great financial successes.
+In 1892 The New York Times reported that “For twenty years these events have been very fashionable affairs and great financial successes.
 Last year $3,000 was cleared and everything points toward as large receipts to-day.”
 Listed among “the ladies interested” was Mrs. William K. Vanderbilt and, according to the newspaper, “the rich society people of the city have allowed no engagement to interfere with their attending the annual St. Valentine’s kettledrum in aid of the Samaritan Home for the Aged.”